 Sometimes I find that writting anything down unblocks my mind to actually do what needs to be done.

 I know some people journal, some people write TODOs, but I find that blogging does the trick for me.
-Even if I don't publish it -- and I usually don't.
-This post is one I decided to actually finish it and publish it.
+Even if I don’t publish it – and I usually don’t.
+This post is one I decided to actually finish and publish.

 Let it burn mindset

-Sometimes when I feel overwhelmed about the amount or difficult of tasks I need to do.
-When that happens, I pick one of them -- anyone of them, maybe giving some preferences if there are concerning negative consequences -- and just let the rest burn.
+Sometimes when I feel overwhelmed about the amount or difficulty of tasks I need to do.
+When that happens, I pick one of them – anyone of them, maybe giving some preferences if there are concerning negative consequences – and just let the rest burn.